Shoplifting: Exit inspections

-Shoppers in some stores are asked when leaving the premises to have their purchases checked against the receipt.
-Costco and Best Buy are companies that employ this tactic.
-However, that is voluntary, as the store cannot legally detain the shopper unless they have probable cause to suspect the shopper of shoplifting.

 In the United States, shoppers are under no actual obligation to accede to such a search unless the employee has reasonable grounds to suspect shoplifting and arrests the customer or takes or looks at the receipt from the customer without violating any laws or if the customer has signed a membership agreement which stipulates that customers will subject themselves to inspections before taking the purchased merchandise from the store.
 In the cases of Sam's Club and Costco, the contracts merely say that it is their policy to check receipts at the exit or that they "reserve the right."
 That wording does not specify the results of non-compliance by the customer, and since they did not have a right to re-check receipts in the first place, it may not be legally binding at all.
 The purchaser who holds the receipt owns the merchandise.
 Employees who harass, assault, touch, or detain customers or take their purchased merchandise may be committing torts or crimes against the customers.

-Bottom-of-basket mirrors are commonly used in grocery stores where the checkout lanes are close together and the cashier might be unable to see the entire basket to ensure payment of all items.

 Display cases

 Some expensive merchandise will be in a locked case requiring an employee to get items at a customer's request.
 The customer is either required to purchase the merchandise immediately or it is left at the checkout register (under the supervision of a cashier) for the customer to purchase when finished shopping.
 This prevents the customer from having a chance to conceal the item.
-Another way of locking merchandise, especially popular in liquor stores, is to place it in a secure, store-administered hard-plastic cap on a regular bottle top.
-Once purchased the clerk will remove the cap with a store key.
-It is not otherwise easily removable.
-Many stores also lock CDs, DVDs, and video games in locking cases, which can only be opened by the checkout operator once the item has gone through the checkout.
-Many stores have certain items on locking pegs which are secure hooks to where the item cannot be removed from the hook.